Home heartburn remedies

 - Stub out the cigarettes.
-Smoking can reduce the effectiveness of the muscle that keeps acids in the stomach.
+Smoking can reduce the effectiveness of the muscle that keeps acid in the stomach.
 For this - and so many other health reasons - it's always the perfect time to stop smoking.

 - Loosen your belt.
 Ditch the skin-tight jeans.
 Tight clothes put added pressure on the abdomen.

 - Tilt up.
 Put wood blocks under your bed to raise the head about 15cm (6in).
-Don't bother raising your pillows, though - it's not effective for heartburn.
+Don't bother raising your pillows though - it's not effective for heartburn.